Spora Health launches primary care network for Black people and people of color – TechCrunch

 “An equitable healthcare system has never existed in America, especially for Black folks and that is the goal,” Spora Health founder and CEO Dan Miller told TechCrunch.

 Spora Health is a primary care provider for Black people and people of color.
-Initially, Spora Health is taking a telemedicine approach but eventually plans to open physical locations.
+Initially, Spora Health is taking a telemedicine approach, but eventually plans to open physical locations.

 Spora Health patients get access to its care delivery platform and care team that consists of doctors, nurse practitioners, nutritionists and more.
 Its machine learning-driven technology also can predict risk profiles for patients and look for chronic conditions like pre-diabetes, hypertension, emphysema and more.